 Have you received my FAFSA?

-AJMLS will download FAFSA applications after the June 1st deadline.
-Confirming that AJMLS is listed as one of your institutions on your Student Aid Report (SAR) once your application is processed by the federal processor assures you that AJMLS has your FAFSA application.
+AJMLS will download FAFSA applications starting in May of each academic year.
+Confirming that AJMLS is listed as one of your institutions on your FAFSA application once your application is processed by the federal processor assures you that AJMLS has the results of your FAFSA application referred to as your Student Aid Report (SAR).

 Do you require that I submit parental information on the FAFSA?